 A grandfather wrote, “Your Email to Wilson Academy spoke of your desire for a “positive atmosphere” and blaming Wilson Academy for a “divisive” one.
 Wilson Academy did not change the atmosphere at your schools… it revealed it.”

 Carter Wilson is the 15th cheerleader.
-She isn’t a student at Wilson Academy but has spent much of her life inside its classrooms and hallways.
+She isn’t a student at Wilson Academy but has spent much of her life in its classrooms and hallways.
 She’s now in Kindergarten at another school but has always accompanied one parent or another to Wilson where her father is the Headmaster and both work.
 She can often be found photobombing pictures of Wilson Academy activities.
 She learned all the cheers and was finally was given a uniform and officially made part of the team.
 Carter took a knee along with the other cheerleaders at the games.
 She also received the abuse.
 One could ask, how soon is too soon to be exposed to racism and taunts?
 When do you tell your children, there is no Santa Claus?

 Photo: Tiffany Wilson

-Carter, like all the Warriors has gained more than she lost from this experience.
+Carter, like all the Warriors, has gained more than she lost from this experience.
 Yes, she discovered that people are not perfect and they will go to great lengths to keep from having to address uncomfortable truths.
 The lesson that will stay with them all is that sometimes you do win!
 Stay true to your values, know your rights, surround yourself with a strong community, don’t give up.
 When next they face a situation that seems unfair and beyond their control.
 They’ll handle it because they’ve been there before.

 The Wilson Academy Warriors are aptly named.
-Despite their youth, maybe because of it they stood their ground and stayed true to themselves and their beliefs.
+Despite their youth, maybe because of it, they stood their ground and stayed true to themselves and their beliefs.
 They are recognized as “Shadow Warriors” for their contribution to the struggle and the example they have provided to us all.

 Basketball Team Cheerleaders